 Course building: course schedulers

-Please refer to the Schedule of Classes maintenance page on the Registrar’s Office website to access tools and forms needed for your unit’s schedule build.
+Please refer to the Schedule of Classes maintenance page on the Registrar’s Office website to access additional resources needed for your unit’s schedule build.